exponential-idle-guides/exponential-idle-guides/src/view/guides/intro.md

 cost option selected in the top right.
 On the right side of each research option, you can also see the total levels.

+### Theory basics
+Publications are equivalent to prestiges for \\(f(t)\\) so don't be afraid to use them.
+However, the best publication multipliers vary from theory to theory and will decrease over time.
+If you are close to a multiplier you want, turn off autobuyer and let \\(\rho\\) increase without buying upgrades for a faster short-term increase before the publication (turn on after you publish).
+Total \\(τ\\), found in the equation or at the top of the screen, is a multiplicative combination of all \\(τ\\) from each theory.

+__Don’t be afraid to skip getting all milestones to work on the next or a better theory.__

 ### Respecing milestones
 Unlike students, all Milestone sections already have the <kbd>-</kbd> button.
 This works in the same way as above.
 Here you can also find how many